vraravam/natsumi-browser/README.md

 ## Disclaimer
 All screenshots displayed in this README are accurate as of January 2, 2025.
-If a feature was added, changed or removed after this date, they may not be accurately reflected in those screenshots.
+If a feature was added, changed or removed after this date, it may not be accurately reflected in those screenshots.